sarahciston/codingcare/posts/unknowing.md

 I am trying to accept the risk of knowing.
 Let grief be a marker of having known.
 Call this the difference between touching and holding.
 Touching shares, holding clings.
 Touching undoes the body, loses the self (or the illusion there ever was one).
 Touching textures you back.

 To make memory, take rubbings of surfaces.
 Press or rub one thing against another thing, and whichever thing is harder transfers its texture, making an impression in the softer thing.
 A pattern appears only where they touch.
 And in return, the softer thing transfers its particles, marking the harder thing back.
-This is a form of relief.
+This is a form of relief (print).

 But rubbing also removes.
 My shower is a white cube where I rub the skin to remove the skin.
 So much sloughs off.
 So much refuses.
 Memory also removes this way.
 So much sloughs off.

-The residual is what's left.
+The residual is what's left [or what's gained].
 Between a prediction (an expected result) and a prediction (a model's output) is error.
 Error is measured by various functions for 'loss'.
 These loss functions tell you how wrong you are, how far off your attempt.

 Loss functions as an instructive, if you let it.
 "Each time my heart is broken it makes me feel more adventurous," says Frank O'Hara.
 I keep practicing to let this be true.